dorev/CliKit/README.md

       ...

-* Any argument of your program starting with a `-` will be detected as an option and the following words as the option's argument.
+* Any argument of your program starting with a `-` will be detected as an option and the following words as option arguments.
 * Options are defined with the `OPTION` and `OPTION2` macros, which should be provided one or two string and a function body.
 * Within that function body, `option.arguments` contains a string vector of option arguments.
-* `BADOPTIONS` is optional and is called if a non-defined options are detected.
+* `BADOPTIONS` is optional and is called if non-defined options are detected.
 Their names are provided in `option.arguments`.

 ## CLI animations
 The following elements can be found in `cliAnimations.h`

 ### Spinner
-A `Spinner` object to load with the sprite sequence you want it to show.
-Sprites are `std::string`s and can be of different length.
+A `Spinner` object to load with the sprite sequence of your choice.
+Sprites can be strings of different length.

     Spinner spin({ "-", "\\", "|", "/" });
     while(1) { cout << '\r' << spin() << flush; this_thread::sleep_for(100ms); }